basilleaf/curated_retweet_bot/README.md

-a bot that retweets the logged-in user's favorites, to be run on cron job
+Retweet one of the logged-in user's favorites, keep track of previously tweeted.
+Run on cron job.

 In use for <a href = "https://twitter.com/hellohiking">hellohiking</a>